Malaika-Ansar/Heart_Disease_Prediction/README.md

-# ❤️ Heart Disease Prediction App
+# ❤️ Heart Disease Risk Prediction using Machine Learning

+## Overview

-A Machine Learning-based web application that predicts the likelihood of heart disease using patient health information.
-The application is built with **Streamlit** and uses a trained **Naive Bayes Pipeline** for prediction.
+This project uses Machine Learning to predict the likelihood of heart disease based on a patient's medical information.
+The application helps assess heart disease risk by analyzing various health indicators and providing a prediction along with confidence probabilities.

+A user-friendly Streamlit web application has been developed to allow users to enter their health information and receive instant predictions.

+---

-## Features
+## Problem Statement

-* Predict heart disease risk instantly
-* User-friendly Streamlit interface
-* Automatic preprocessing through a Scikit-learn Pipeline
-* Displays prediction probabilities
-* Uses multiple health indicators for assessment
+Heart disease is one of the leading causes of death worldwide.
+Early identification of high-risk patients can help healthcare professionals take preventive measures and improve patient outcomes.

+The objective of this project is to build a machine learning model capable of predicting whether a patient is at risk of heart disease using clinical and demographic data.

+---

-## 📊 Input Features
+## Dataset

-The model uses the following information:
+**Heart Disease Prediction Dataset**

+The dataset contains patient information including:

 * Age
 * Sex